Chonne/algolia-mvc/README.md

 Most of the issues will be fixed, just for the sake of doing it properly.
 No libs will be used, unless really needed (eg phpunit).
 This will still be a POC and isn't meant to be used in production.
 If that had been the case, I would've used existing libraries and a basic framework such as Silex (no need to reinvent the wheel).

+## Demo

+You can try it out here: https://algolia-mvc.shaun.fr/

 ## Requirements

 - [Composer](https://getcomposer.org/download/)